TheLastScrub/delta-green-foundry-vtt-system/README.md

-# (Unofficial) Delta Green: The RPG Foundry System
+# Delta Green: The RPG Foundry System
-This is a fan made rules implementation (system) for [Foundry Virtual Tabletop](https://foundryvtt.com/) system for Delta Green: The RPG, based on the _Agent's Handbook_ rule set from Arc Dream Publishing (_**not** the Call of Cthulu rules_).
+This is a fan made but now officially supported rules implementation (system) for [Foundry Virtual Tabletop](https://foundryvtt.com/) system for Delta Green: The RPG, based on the _Agent's Handbook_ rule set from Arc Dream Publishing (_**not** the Call of Cthulu rules_).

-This system is _unaffiliated_ with the Delta Green Partnership or Arc Dream Publishing (although they did give permission to make the system).
 Please consider supporting the publisher by buying a copy of the official rule book, which can be done here:

 https://www.drivethrurpg.com/product/181674/Delta-Green-Agents-Handbook